sanjay-azad/en/docs/ai.md

 As soon as there is subjectivity in knowledge, it goes outside of science, e.g., spirituality, which is based on personal experience, and there is no way to replicate the exact same result on two different people (at least for now).

-The belief, in India, that if a cat crosses our way, it results in a bad journey, is not scientific and is, in fact, a superstition.
-Why?
-This fact is not reproducible.
-We are not downgrading it from knowledge.
-It remains a known fact that somebody or a group of people (let's say 100 out of 1000) might have experienced this correlation.
-But that does not make it a scientific fact.
-So is the case with personal experiences, beliefs, and encounters.

 So, the scope of science is ever-increasing as we encapsulate and systematise more and more of our life knowledge and make it objective (worthy of being imparted with zero variability).
 Thus, we accept that science is always limited - purposefully, as it does not accept any subjectivity.
 Also, it need not be error-free.
 The catch here is that, while relying on the objectivity of science, we are relying on our sense organs, which are not foolproof.